fabiofranchino/blog/_posts/2017-07-27-non-constant-axis-in-small-multiple-with-d3.md

 This is the basic in *small multiple* representation: an array of little charts, one property' variation, same scale and axes.

-But, one the nice thing working with D3.js is that you can do also silly stuff breaking some conventions just because you can and for fun.
+But, one of the nice thing working with D3.js is that you can do also silly stuff breaking some conventions just because you can and for fun.
 That's why a few days ago I've questioned myself about how to build a *small multiple* representation with different axes per single chart.

-I had to figure out a bit the way to go since, looking the above script, the **.call(axis)** method does pretty all the magic.
+I had to figure out a bit the way to go because, looking the above script, the **.call(axis)** method does pretty all the magic.
 Instead of using the same scale object and axis object, which is easier, my goal was to compute a different scale (and then a different axis) for each little chart using the data points array of each object.

 Basically, this is what I wanted to achieve (remember, no comparison can be done here):